A Review of a Vintage Monolux Refractor Telescope

 optics, always gives couple of shimmering rings around even moderately bright

 stars.
-The central obstruction of the ETX90 Maksutov optics causes the brighter
+The central obstruction of the ETX90 Maksutov optics redistributes some

-diffraction rings.
-While the ETX90, with its greater aperture, can split closer
+light to the first few diffraction rings.
+While the ETX90 with its greater

-doubles, the view is not as pleasing as through the Monolux refractor.
+aperture can split closer doubles, the view is not as pleasing as through the

-With its light weight and low-maintenance, solid construction, the
+With its light weight low-maintenance, and solid construction, the Monolux

-Monolux is a great telescope for those impromptu or short evening
+is a great telescope for those impromptu or short evening tours of the

-tours of the universe.
-Since most of my observing sessions fall into that
+universe.
+Since most of my observing sessions fall into that category, my